 If you have a backpack with a detachable shoulder strap, you can remove it altogether.

 6. Follow this procedure to clean your backpack

 I suggest you gently clean your backpack after every trek.
 This reduces the buildup of dirt over time, which will be harder to clean.

-Before washing, remove the frames (if it’s removable).
+– Before washing, remove the frames (if they are removable).

 I always use Nikwax Cleaners.
 These are specifically designed for cleaning waterproof mountaineering gear.
 You can get it online for around Rs.1,700 – Rs.2,200.
 It’s a worthy investment for cleaning all your gear.

-After washing, dry your backpack in direct sunlight.
+After washing, dry it in direct sunlight.
 But don’t leave it out for a long time lest it gets damaged.
 2-3 hours should be enough.

 These are a few simple tips that can make your backpack last you several treks.
-If you know of any more ideas that have worked for you, do drop in a comment!
+If you know of any more ideas that have worked for you, do drop in a comment below.